Inngest Alternatives

 Migration steps

-4. Run parallel for 30 days; cut over once durability and cost validate.
+4. Run parallel for 30 days to validate durability and accumulated action cost.

 Not for: Temporal Cloud is overkill for simple cron jobs or HTTP retries; Inngest, QStash, or BullMQ Pro fit those better.